Tooth Decay From Baby Bottle: Treatment and Prevention

 4. Limit sugary foods and drinks: Sugary foods enhance bacterial growth in the mouth leading to cavities; therefore, limit sugary snacks and opt for healthier options instead.

-5. Regular dental check-ups: Visit the dentist every six months for regular check-ups so that any signs of decay can be detected early on.
+5. Regular dental check-ups: Visit the dentist in 85053 every six months for regular check-ups so that any signs of decay can be detected early on.

 By taking these simple steps, you'll ensure that your little one has healthy teeth right from their earliest days!
 Remember that prevention is always better than cure when it comes to maintaining good oral health in children!